CreativeZoller/RateCalc-Freelance/README.md

     find .husky -type f -exec ln -sf ../../{} .git/hooks/ \;
     ```

-== Note: == if you have the Husky installed, first try to commit `git commit -m "Keep calm and commit 🎉"`
+**Note:** if you have the Husky installed, first try to commit `git commit -m "Keep calm and commit 🎉"`

 ## Usage